-With the hope of exploring what might be possible given better attribute classifiers, we performed an experiment in which our automatic attribute labeling process was replaced by human labels, keeping the verification process identical.
+With the hope of exploring what might be possible using attribute, we performed an experiment in which our automatic attribute labeling process was replaced by human labels, keeping the verification process identical.
 MTurk workers were asked to label attributes for all faces in the LFW View 2 benchmark set.
 We averaged seven user-responses per image to obtain smoothed estimates of the attribute values.

-Fig. 11 shows a comparison of face verification performance on LFW using either these human attribute labels (blue line) or our automatically-computed classifier outputs (red line), for increasing numbers of attributes.
+Fig. 11 shows a comparison of face verification performance on LFW using either these human attribute labels (blue line) or our automatically-computed classifier outputs (red line).
 In both cases, the labels are fed to the verification classifier V and training proceeds identically, as described earlier.
-The set of attributes used for each corresponding point on the graphs were chosen manually (and identical for both).
+The same set of attributes were used for each corresponding point on the graphs.
 Verification results using the human attribute labels reach 91.86% accuracy with 18 attributes, significantly outperforming our computed labels at 81.57% for the same 18 attributes.
-Moreover, the drop in error rates from computational to human labels is actually increasing with more attributes, suggesting that adding more attributes could further improve accuracies.
+Moreover, the drop in error rates from computational to human labels is actually increasing with more attributes, suggesting that adding more attributes could greatly improve accuracies even further.